PPA-2021/Survivor_Selection/README.md

     - SurvivorSelection.py  : All implemented survivor selection methods
 - Extras : contains the heatmap in 2d of the survivor selection mehtods
 - notebooks:
-    - brouwer_vandenberg_2022/brouwer_vdberg_2022_data_analysis.ipynb : the most recent notebook used for analysing data and exporting graphs
+    - analysis.ipynb : the notebook used for analysing data and exporting graphs